ahoereth/depthmaps/docs/30_results.md

 ![Generator and discriminator losses from the Pix2Pix model as exponential moving averages over two days of training.
 Regarding the overall goal of generating realistic depth maps, lower loss values are always better for the generator and a value of 0.5 to be desired for the discriminator.](assets/gan_losses.png){#fig:gan_losses}

-We trained the pix2pix model for around two days on a AWS p2.xlarge instance using a single core of a Tesla K80 GPU -- the results on the data was remarkable, when evaluating using a 10% test dataset.
-One challenge the network was still not able to solve quite successfully are gradients, as can be seen in @fig:pix2pix_nyu.
+We trained the pix2pix model for around two days on a AWS p2.xlarge instance using a single core of a Tesla K80 GPU.
+The results on the data was quite good especially for the NYU dataset, which  One challenge the network was still not able to solve quite successfully are gradients, as can be seen in @fig:pix2pix_nyu.
+The two figures show the test images of the NYU data at different steps in training.
+Unfortunateley some depth information are not represented correctly, such as the table in the left bottom corner of the following image is missing in the generated depth map.

 ![Results from the `Pix2Pix` model on the `Nyu` dataset](assets/pix2pix_nyu_1.png){#fig:pix2pix_nyu_1}

 ![Results from the `Pix2Pix` model on the `Nyu` dataset, continued.](assets/pix2pix_nyu_2.png){#fig:pix2pix_nyu_2}

+Generally though the pix2pix network seems to produce better results than the previous networks, as it appears less blurry.
+There are artefacts, but often the edges are more preserved in contrast to the MultiScale network.
+In @fig:pix2pix_make3d you can see another example output examplifying this.

 ![Results from the `Pix2Pix` model on the `Make3D dataset](assets/pix2pix_make3d.png){#fig:pix2pix_make3d}